Table of Contents

 • Download the latest version of EasyAR Sense Unity Plugin, which includes samples.

-• After extracting the downloaded zip package, you will find a readme and .tgz file.
-The .tgz file can be directly imported into Unity and should not be extracted.
+• After unzipping the downloaded zip package, you will see readme and .tgz files.
+The .tgz file can be directly imported into Unity and should not be unzipped.

 • Store the .tgz file in the Packages folder of your Unity project.